tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

-Then the function discards all the input except for the first bytestring ([takes](https://www.stackage.org/haddock/lts-8.21/streaming-0.1.4.5/Streaming.html#v:takes)), and finally it assembles a bytestring from the resulting stream ([unlines](https://www.stackage.org/haddock/lts-8.22/streaming-bytestring-0.1.4.6/Data-ByteString-Streaming-Char8.html#v:unlines)).
+Then the function discards all the input except for the first bytestring ([takes](https://www.stackage.org/haddock/lts-8.21/streaming-0.1.4.5/Streaming.html#v:takes)), and finally, it assembles a bytestring from the resulting stream ([unlines](https://www.stackage.org/haddock/lts-8.22/streaming-bytestring-0.1.4.6/Data-ByteString-Streaming-Char8.html#v:unlines)).

 The conditions to ensure that the resulting program is streaming and